NSmith1211/NSmith1211/README.md

 ### Hi there 👋
+My name is Nate and I am a new software developer.

 <!--
 **NSmith1211/NSmith1211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.